KnatteFnatte/cowi_data_extraction/README.md

 # cowi_data_extraction

+###### Important ######
+the pre-requisites for running this program is having python installed, and pip installing the packages from requirements.
+To do this, run the following command from the terminal (make sure to be in the correct working directory, or requirements.txt cannot be found):

+        python -m pip install -r requirements.txt

+or

+        python3 -m pip install -r requirements.txt

 Code for extracting relevant data from cowi clay experiments

 The run.bat can be run on windows computers, which allows specification of target directory, output directory and filename.